llwg/test123/site.md

 Through visual and aural language, this film opens discussion between the impermanence of the individual alongside the irreparable effects humankind has had on the environment.
 In three parts inspired by Percy Shelley's poem 'Ozymandias', _wreck_ uses three distinct visual modes to convey its message.

 ## 1:11 film
-!md: 16mm B&W Reversal Film
+!md: 16-mm B&W Reversal Film
 !yt: dyThu0-Eq-Q

 Learning how to shoot on film in my first semester, cut by hand.
 Explores light and motion.

 ## Growing and leaving
-!md: 16mm B&W Reversal Film
+!md: 16-mm B&W Reversal Film
 !yt: tmo5HYpJDSs

 Second analog film.
 A girl revisits childhood sites and sees a shadow of something she left behind.
 Plays with angles and disorientation.

 ## Brunch
-!md: 16 mm Color Negative Film
+!md: 16-mm Color Negative Film
 !yt: qG45tsNTZmU?start=8
 Mel’s Cafe is an old place on West Main Street.
 The people who go there know it for its hearty brunch and newspapers pasted over its walls.
 I wanted to capture a mundane moment, have it mingle with my own nostalgia through the audio.

 ## Kettle Boils While Watched
-!md: 16 mm Color Negative Film
+!md: 16-mm Color Negative Film
 !yt: qG45tsNTZmU?start=92

 Urban isolation, surveillance and anxiety explored through editing and audio.

 ## Haiku Film
-!md: 16 mm Color Negative Film
+!md: 16-mm Color Negative Film
 !yt: qG45tsNTZmU?start=150

 Long lost lovers or ex-friends, two women examine what they have lost in remembrance.

-# Writing
+# writing

 ## Anaphylaxis
 content content content content content content content content content content content content